 During the same period, designers created another version of the Los Angeles Rams logo.
 This logo has the same shape but differs in color.
 Designers removed the dark background and replaced it with white, creating an impression that the ram is looking down.
 The ram’s head is done in the same style as the word “Rams.”
 The light outline disappeared; only a few white strokes remained on the horns and muzzle.
 Like the other elements, the city’s team name is dark blue.

-During the same period, the Los Angeles Rams introduced a logo with a single letter “R.” It was created based on the previous logo, which had more detailed elements.
-This minimalism highlights the club’s key symbol – the ram’s head.
-Its outline can be seen in the updated logo.
+During the same period, the Los Angeles Rams introduced a logo featuring a single letter “R.” It was inspired by the previous logo, which had more detailed elements.
+This minimalism highlights the club’s key symbol, the ram’s head.
+Its outline is evident in the updated logo.
 Illustrators combined the two key figures and stylized them excellently: the upper part of the letter is shaped like a ram’s horn.
 The logo’s color palette is a combination of gold and blue.
 There are no contours.

 2017 – 2019

 Starting in 2017, the “Los Angeles Rams” logo was designed as the letter “R,” which appeared in the second half of 2016.
 It adopted its style, graphics, and design.
 The upper part of the letter still resembles a ram’s horn.
 It refers to the franchise’s name and the ram’s head.
-It signifies perseverance, determination, and readiness to attack, which is crucial for victory.
+It signifies perseverance, determination, and readiness to attack, all of which are crucial for victory.

 The only change in the Los Angeles Rams logo was the color: the letter became white with a dark blue outline.